 This information security policy is a key component of Green Text’s overall information security management.
 It incorporates Green Text’s handling of personal data, protection of that data, security of our systems, and staff procedures.

 Green Text is committed to safeguarding your personal information.
-Whenever you provide such information, we are legally obliged to use the information in line with all laws concerning the protection of personal information, including, but not limited to, the Data Protection Act 1998.
+Whenever you provide such information, we are legally obliged to use the information in line with all laws concerning the protection of personal information, including, but not limited to, the Data Protection Act 1998 and the subsequent 2018 General Data Protection Requirement.

 2. Objectives, Aim and Scope